 This meant I had to re-think things.

-I needed to put all of the things I knew about online marketing, websites designed to convert, and building a brand to work for my own business.
+I needed to put all of the things I knew about marketing to work for my own business.

 I needed a strategy.
 And it started with: